-As reported by the web site Ducati News, the lawsuit alledged that
+As reported by the website Ducati News, the lawsuit alleged that

 "The plastic used in Plaintiff and class members’ fuel tanks is incompatible with the motorcycles’ fuel, which causes the tanks to rapidly degrade and deform and leads to a number of unsafe conditions.
 Among other things, as the plastic degrades and deforms, the fuel tanks interfere with the full range of steering, leak fuel onto the engine, and destabilize the motorcycle’s weight distribution – often to the point that the motorcycle cannot be safely operated after only a few thousand miles of use."

 Another bike owner described the problem this way and even took the time to make a website to document the issue:

 “The deformation is often cosmetic as seen above on a Ducati Streetfighter…..With some motorcycles the deformation causes the fuel tank to get in the way of the handlebars when making sharp turns, and with Ducati Sport Classics the deformation prevents the tank from attaching to the motorcycle frame correctly (as seen below) which might cause the tank to come off the motorcycle during a crash.”

 In other words, the ethanol fuel was destroying the gas tank and making the bike inoperable.
 Ducati had been trying to fix the problem by simply replacing the gas tanks with identical ones that had longer warranties.
 But this seems (and seemed) like just a temporary solution, and enough motorcycle owners agreed that a class-action lawsuit was filed.
 It was reported that the ethanol fuel tank problems were so widespread that almost 300 Ducati owners had taken the time to file complaints with the National Highway Traffic & Safety Administration.